-78 percent of prosecutors have designed report forms for law enforcement use.
-They are used regularly by law enforcement almost three out of four times (74 percent).
+Although most prosecutors (74 percent) have designed report forms for law enforcement use, they are used regularly by law enforcement in only 57 percent of the offices.

 Timely reports from law enforcement are important for proper charging decisions.
 Delays in submitting reports produce delays in charging that may provoke other problems.
 One may be unnecessary cost to the public if pretrial detention is ordered and the case is ultimately declined or dismissed.
 Another may be the release of defendants who should be detained.
 Charging decisions should be made before cases are given formal status in the court system.
 Prosecutors should control the gate to the court.
 Their ability to do so is weakened if reports are not submitted in a timely fashion after an arrest.